BrandonSersion/dawlab-web-application/README.md

 ## SECURITY WARNINGS

-    BEWARE admin credentials are public.
+    Superuser credentials are public.
-    Delete that admin and create a new one before setting up a real production server.
+    Delete that superuser and create a new one before setting up a real production server.

-    BEWARE database key in settings.py is public.
+    Database key in settings.py is public.
-    Change database key before setting up real production server.
+    Change database key before setting up a real production server.

-    BEWARE debug mode in settings.py is active.
+    Debug mode in settings.py is active.
-    Deactivate debug mode before setting up real production server.
+    Deactivate debug mode before setting up a real production server.

 ## CONSOLE COMMANDS